square/connect-api-examples/connect-examples/v2/rails_payment/README.md

 ### Step 2: Charge the Payment Source Using the Token

 All the remaining actions take place in the **app/controllers/payments_controller.rb** file.
-This server-side component uses the Square Ruby SDK library to call the Connect V2 **Payments** API to charge the payment source using the token as shown in the following code fragment.
+This server-side component uses the [Square Ruby SDK](https://developer.squareup.com/docs/sdks/ruby) to call the Connect V2 **Payments** API to charge the payment source using the token as shown in the following code fragment.

 ```ruby
 def process_payment